Standale27/shimadzu/README.md

 Enables conversion of proprietary .DAT files for Shimadzu HPV software from .DAT to however many .TIFF 16-bit frames are in the video using the hpv2tif.py script
-Also allows for conversion of the .TIFF files to .MP4 files with the convert.py script Include both scripts and the .DLL file in the directory with the .DAT files
+Also allows for conversion of the .TIFF files to .MP4 files with the convert.py script Include both scripts in the directory with the .DAT files

 Required packages shown in requirements.txt